DarkShadowUser/Secure-delete-linux/README.md

-# Secure-delete-trash
+# Secure-delete-linux

-Bash script to delete the trash on Linux systems using SRM.
+Tools to securely remove files on Linux based systems.
+Scripts are written in Bash and tested on Ubuntu.